Producks/Break-The_Targets/README.md

 A tileset is made in [asesprite](https://www.aseprite.org/) for the background, foreground, and sprite layers with the correct color palette and Tile ID.

 ### Background layer
 Metatiles of 32 pixels per 32 pixels (4x4 of the foreground metatile).
-These are bonker save space and make the levels look more unique Any configuration of blocks can easily be made to fit what's needed.
+These are bonker for saving space and make the levels look more unique Any configuration of blocks can easily be made to fit what's needed.
 This also use the RLE system.
 ![](https://github.com/Producks/Break-The_Targets/blob/main/doc/background.PNG?raw=true)

 ### Foreground layer